THE GRACE OF JESUS CHRIST

 Then Paul says in Romans 3:24 that we are “justified freely by his grace through the redemption that came by Christ Jesus.”
 [NIV]

 This incredible grace is totally and completely free.
 It costs us nothing!
-Jesus paid the price “in full” and He doesn’t charge us anything!
+Jesus paid the price “in full.”
 That’s not to say this “free grace” is a “cheap grace” because it hasn’t been discounted.
 In fact, although it’s free, it’s incalculable!
-It cost the Son of God his life on the Cross and that makes it priceless!
+It cost the Son of God his life on the Cross, and that makes it priceless!

 Here is what Paul means when he says the grace of God is free.
 He means it is granted apart from any human merit and from any obligation that God owes us.
 It’s just totally free and undeserved!

 (Example) The parable that probably best describes free grace is found in Luke 7, when Jesus spoke of the two debtors.
 Jesus said they both owed their moneylender what was beyond their ability to repay.
 One was a marginal debt; the other was huge.
-But Jesus said when they had no way of making repayment, the moneylender, from the mercy of his heart, cancelled their debts (42).
-He didn’t cancel their debts because he owed them anything or because they had done anything worthy to have them cancelled.
-Out of the charity of his heart, he simply cancelled them!
+But Jesus said when they had no way of making repayment, the moneylender, from the mercy of his heart, canceled their debts (42).
+He didn’t cancel their debts because he owed them anything or because they had done anything worthy to have them canceled.
+Out of the charity of his heart, he simply canceled them.
 And that’s what God’s grace does for us.
-When we totally relinquish any attempt to gain God’s favor by our works, and believe on the work of Christ alone, his grace will grant the free gift of salvation.
-And it’s apart from anything we do.
+When we totally relinquish any attempt to gain God’s favor by our works and believe in the work of Christ alone, God’s grace grants the free gift of salvation.
+And all is apart from anything humans can do.

 (Illustration) Let me illustrate it this way.
 Imagine someone working for a corporation for fifty years.
-Upon retiring, the corporation hosts a banquet in his honor, and then presents him with a gold Rolex watch.
+Upon retiring, the corporation hosts a banquet in his honor and presents him with a gold Rolex watch.
 Is that Rolex watch a free gift?
-No. It is a gift; but it is not a free gift.
+No. It is a gift, but it is not a free gift.
 That watch represents fifty years of labor.
 It would have been a free gift had the man never rendered service to the corporation.

 There’s one other point I want to make about this free gift of grace.
-Do you realize that the faith we use for salvation isn’t even our faith.
+Do you realize that the faith we use for salvation isn’t even our faith?
 The faith we exercise to accept Christ as Savior is borrowed from God.
-Listen once again to Ephesians 2:8—9 when it says, “For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God— (9) not by works, so that no one can boast.”
+Listen once again to Ephesians 2:8—9.
+“For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God— (9) not by works, so that no one can boast.”
 [NIV]

 (Transition) Aren’t you glad your name is written in the Book of Life?
 (Pause) Let’s talk about that book for a moment.